Non-Summit: Original cast popularity

 Due to the show's popularity, some of the panelists also appeared on other shows, Enes Kaya on Magic Eye, Enes Kaya and Julian Quintart on JTBC's Hidden Singer, Tyler Rasch was a surprise guest on "Arguments," another JTBC talk show about current affairs, and Sam Okyere and Enes Kaya were on the Happy Together "Hot People Special."
 Some appeared in fashion magazines, including Woman Sense, Star, Ceci, Allure, Arena, Grazia, and Ize.
 Also, due to his appearances on the show, Julian Quintart's musical group, Yann & Julian, was invited to perform at Global Gathering Korea on October 4, 2014.
 Julian Quintart, Enes Kaya, and Daniel Snoeks appeared in skits on Saturday Night Live Korea.
 Daniel Snoeks acted in a music video for kpop girl group AOA and Takuya Terada in Hyorin and Joo Young's music video.
 On November 13, 2014, Takuya Terada, Enes Kaya, Julian Quintart and show host Jun Hyun-moo all appeared as MCs and award presenters on the MelOn Music Awards at Seoul's Olympic Park Gymnastics Stadium.
 And some of the panelists were retained for commercial endorsements and advertisements, Julian Quintart, Sam Okyere, Robin Deiana and Daniel Snoeks; although Tyler Rasch and Zhang Yuan had their commercial activities limited by the Ministry of Justice, after problems with their visa's were worked out by JTBC.

 By the end of May 2015, the cast were still benefiting from the show's popularity.
 Zhang had signed on as an entertainer with SM C&C, and Mondi, Lindemann and Patry were contracted with a management agency, Dramahouse and J Contents Hub, founded by JTBC.
 Several continued to be cast on variety shows, including Okyere on Real Men 2, and Rasch on Hot Brain: Problematic Men.
-Terada starred in his first Korean drama The Lover, Quintart had a cameo in another K-drama The Girl Who Sees Smells, and Deiana's rapping was featured on Sosim Boys' "Shining Star" and Crayon Pop's "What Are You Doing?"
+Terada starred in his first Korean drama The Lover, Quintart had a cameo in another K-drama A Girl Who Sees Smells, and Deiana's rapping was featured on Sosim Boys' "Shining Star" and Crayon Pop's "What Are You Doing?"